grav/node-webmidi-shim/README.md

 ---
 It's sorta like https://github.com/cwilso/WebMIDIAPIShim, which however is dependent on the proprietary Jazz-Plugin (http://jazz-soft.net/download/Jazz-Plugin), which is limited to x86 architectures.

-This shim is based on RtMidi (https://github.com/thestk/rtmidi), which bridges to the various OS-specific MIDI APIs, so it can run on several architectures.
+This shim is based [node-midi](https://github.com/justinlatimer/node-midi), which is again based on on [RtMidi](https://github.com/thestk/rtmidi), which bridges to the various OS-specific MIDI APIs, so this shim can run on several architectures.

 Examples
 ---